 The second golden age of animation is well under way, with Aardman, Miyazaki, Disney Pixar and DreamWorks rolling out rather good stories on a fairly regular basis.
+These movies maintain a family-friendly nature like classic Hallmark movies, then it is combined with awesome animated characters that kids love.
 But which characters of the stop-motion, CG or hand-drawn world really make the grade?
 Which existing characters made the leap from short form to full-length feature with their dignity intact?
 How do the newcomers really compare to old hands of earlier eras?
 Read on to find out.

 Best Animation Movie Characters - Totoro - My Neighbour Totoro

 Cuddly, gentle and peace-loving, Totoro is a pure forest spirit who comes to the assistance of people in emotional need.
 He and his small friends also make kick-ass stuffed toys.
 Created by Japanese animation king Hayao Miyazaki, his gang resemble a cross between a rabbit and a Moomin, but have a quirky personality all of their own - they carry around bags of acorns (which they use to grow trees), use umbrellas and travel in a cat bus.
 That's right: a cat that is also a bus.
 But even amid such cuties, Totoro's round and cuddly self is still our favourite.

 Best Animation Movie Character - Dory Finding Nemo

 Animation's answer to Leonard Shelby, Dory is as sunny and good-natured as she is incapable of remembering your name for more than a few moments.
 Her short-term memory problems make for easy jokes within the context of the film, but as the story builds they acquire immense poignancy as she tries to overcome her limits and remember.

 Best Animation Movie Character -Cruella de Vil - 101 Dalmatians